Clinical Health Psychology Fellowship Program

 Applications will be accepted for the Clinical Health Fellowship until 31 January for the same year or until vacancy filled.

 Interviews: The faculty of the Clinical Health Psychology Fellowship are happy to offer in-person or telephone interviews to eligible applicants.
 Before scheduling the interview, we ask that the applicant’s doctoral program director send a letter to the fellowship director with the date scheduled for the applicant’s dissertation defense (if not already complete).
-This is important to ensure that all doctoral requirements are met in time to start the fellowship in the month of September.
+This is important to ensure that all doctoral requirements are met in time to start the fellowship by September/October start.